coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 tabular	ab6f	3ae3012	3ae309b9	0	0	c6	fa
 ```

-Your script should respond with the text to show in the tabular results (on the bottom right side of the UI).
+Your script should respond with any lines you would like to appear in the tabular results on the bottom right side of the UI.
+End your list of lines by sending an empty line.
 For example, if the above frame was a read of the RXLVL register on channel A,
 you could respond with the below to show that in the tabular results: